nus-cs2103-AY2122S1/tp/docs/tutorials/AddRemark.md

 There appears to be another utility class that obtains an `Index` from the input provided by the user.

-Now that we have the know-how to extract the module that we need from the user’s input, we can parse the user command and create a new instance of `RemarkCommand`, as given below.
+Now that we have the know-how to extract the data that we need from the user’s input, we can parse the user command and create a new instance of `RemarkCommand`, as given below.

 **`RemarkCommandParser.java`:**